srobo/runbook/CONTRIBUTING.md

 feel that the change is particularly sensitive or would be a net negative to the runbook.

+### Practicalities of Review

+* Please do choose reviewers when opening a PR, ideally by subject matter but if in doubt pick one of the maintainers and they can redirect
+* Please do use GitHub's tooling to ask for re-review after changes
-After review the contributor is typically responsible for performing the merge themselves.
+* After review the contributor is typically responsible for performing the merge themselves.
 New contributors (who may not have write access) should ping one of the maintainers or reviewers to do this instead.